SusgUY446/nightpane/README.md

 Checklist for Goals

-✔️ Set up an IDT
+✔️ Set up an IDT (entry, not all interrupts are handled yet)

 ✔️ Set up a GDT